Credit Cards Travel Credit Cards

 A welcome offer that jump-starts your travels

-You can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+You can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's quite a generous offer.
 I remember when I signed up for this card three years ago, the bonus points covered a big chunk of my flight and hotel costs during my first year of having it.
-Redeeming the points through Chase Travel, this bonus is worth a whopping up to $1,050.
+Redeeming the points through Chase Travel, this bonus is worth a whopping $750.
 Talk about a great way to kick off a travel rewards journey.

 Rewards on everyday spending